OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

 Neither of which are cheap replacements.
 And, hence my tweet today.

-Alright, maybe you didn't open this to read about my (arguable) _love_ for almost a decade-old piece of electronics.
+Alright, maybe you didn't open this to read about my (arguable) _love_ for almost a decade-old piece of electronic.
 Let's get to the thing of the current.

 This is the second issue of KD TiLT!
 If you don't know this variant of the newsletter is designed specifically to share things I can't write better than my sources over the internet.